Albert Alonso

 Paper Preprint

-A stochastic-thermodynamic framework analyzing the relationship between irreversibility and dynamical behavior in high-dimensional chaotic systems.
+A stochastic-thermodynamic framework analysing the relationship between irreversibility and dynamical behaviour in high-dimensional chaotic systems.

 Learning optimal integration of spatial and temporal information in noisy chemotaxis